 What are the disadvantages of all-cash offers?What are the disadvantages of all-cash offers?

+The high price of real estate in NYC means you’ll need a substantial amount for an all-cash offer.
 The main drawback to all-cash offers is that you’ll have less leverage once the sale.
-The high price of real estate in NYC means you’ll need a substantial amount for an all-cash offer.
 On the other hand, it can leave you with less post-closing to spend on renovations than if you had taken out a loan.
-You’ll also want to factor in buyer closing costs when deciding whether an all-cash offer is a correct choice.
+You’ll also want to factor in buyer closing costs when deciding whether an all-cash offer is the correct choice.

 Are offers non-contingent?Are offers non-contingent?

 Not necessarily.
 While there won’t be a mortgage contingency, there can still be a contingency.
-A contract rider contingency that requires you to sell another property before you can close on this one.
-If your all-cash offer has any contingencies included, then it is far less beneficial to the seller.
+A contract rider contingency requires you to sell another property before closing on this one.
+If your all-cash offer includes any contingencies, it is far less beneficial to the seller.
 Instead, they benefit from a faster closing time, making them less likely to accept a lower offer.